 The options regarding where to stay are just as numerous.
-There are hotels and aparthotels of varying categories.
+There are hotels of varying categories.
 There are farmhouses and villas.
 There are self-catering apartments, guesthouses and hostels.
 You can stay with a host family or go for a timeshare property.
 The choices are endless.

 If you need help planning your trip, you can get assistance from tour operators, travel agents, tourist guides and the tourist information offices around Malta and Gozo.